 Inadequate RBC production

-Erythropoietin is synthesized in fetal liver but gradually shifts toward the kidneywith increase in gestational age.
-However, liver remains the major source of erythropoietin till the end of gestation.
+Erythropoietin is synthesized in fetal liver but gradually shifts toward the kidney with an increase in gestational age.
+However, the liver remains the major source of erythropoietin till the end of gestation.

-Fetal erythrocytes are first synthesized in liver and then moves to bone marrow gradually so that by 40 weeks of gestation, bone marrow is center for erythropoiesis.
+Fetal erythrocytes are first synthesized in the liver and then move to bone marrow gradually so that by 40 weeks of gestation, bone marrow is the center for erythropoiesis.

-There is a difference between erythropoietin produced by liver and kidney in level of stimulus required for their production.
+There is a difference between erythropoietin produced by the liver and kidney in the level of stimulus required for their production.

-Anemia and hypoxia required to stimulate erythropoietin production is far greater for the fetal liver than for the fetal kidney.
-Liver may not be stimulated for erythropoietin production until the hemoglobin concentration is 6-7 g/dL is reached.
+Anemia and hypoxia required to stimulate erythropoietin production are far greater for the fetal liver than for the fetal kidney.
+The liver may not be stimulated for erythropoietin production until the hemoglobin concentration of 6-7 g/dL is reached.

-Deficiency of iron or other substrate or co-factors required for red blood cell production would lead to inefficient production.
-Moreover, rapid growth of infant may prevent the appropriate increase in hemoglobin concentration as the demand keeps continuously rising.
+The deficiency of iron or other substrate or co-factors required for red blood cell production would lead to inefficient production.
+Moreover, the rapid growth of an infant may prevent the appropriate increase in hemoglobin concentration as the demand keeps continuously rising.

-Adult red blood celss circulated for 100-120 days.
-Life span of a neonatal red blood cells is only one half to two thirds that of an adult red blood cells.
+Adult red blood cells circulate for 100-120 days.
+The lifespan of a neonatal red blood cell is only one-half to two-thirds that of an adult red blood cell.
 However, red blood cells of immature infants may survive only 35-50 days due to various factors of formation and metabolism.

-Any blood loss during delivery either due to fetal-placental transfer, repeated sampling etcetra may contribute to anemia.
+Any blood loss during delivery either due to fetal-placental transfer, repeated sampling, etcetera may contribute to anemia.

 Presentation of Anemia of Prematurity

-- Poor weight gain despite adequate caloric intake
+- Poor weight gain despite adequate calorie intake

 - Tachycardia – increase in heart rate